-There have been some recent changes in the mathematics major requirements, so it should be noted that "Students are responsible for meeting the requirements of a major as stated in the bulletin for the year in which they matriculated in Trinity College although they have the option of meeting requirements in the major changed subsequent to their matriculation" (see page 26 of the 2001-2002 undergraduate Bulletin).
+There have been some recent changes in the mathematics major requirements, so it should be noted that "Students are responsible for meeting the requirements of a major as stated in the bulletin for the year in which they matriculated in Trinity College although they have the option of meeting requirements in the major changed subsequent to their matriculation" (see pages 27-28 of the 2003-2004 undergraduate Bulletin).

 Probability and statistics courses.
 The standard sequence in probability and statistics is Mathematics 135-136.
 Mathematics 135 covers the basics of probability and Mathematics 136 covers statistics, building on the material in Mathematics 135.
-Those desiring a further course in probability should select Mathematics 216; a further course in statistics is Mathematics 217.
+Those desiring a further course in probability should select either Mathematics 215 or 216 or both; a further course in statistics is Mathematics 217.